NashTech-Labs/Terraform-script-to-create-resouregroup-and-acr/README.md

+#Description

-# This template helps you to create acr and resource group using terrafrom
+This template helps you to create acr and resource group using terraform

 # Prerequisites: